Self-hosted mouse click/keydown counter thingamajig =] (OS X/Wind0ngs lol)

 Otherwise any printf

-output will be mixed together with y0 prompt and shit. =]
+output will be mixed together with the terminal's prompt and shit. =]

 The counter file should be written if the br0gram receives any of these signals: SIGTERM